 Not Enough Lubrication

+However, through proper lubrication, you can ensure that your demolition tools will last much longer.
+Maintaining your hydraulic breaker bits with lubrication and grease will help reduce the impact friction has on your equipment and reduce the amount of wear and tear as a result.
+Additionally, frequent lubrication will help remove any built-up debris that could impair its functionality.
 In order to allow smooth metal-to-metal contact in the hydraulic hammer, it needs to be lubricated every two hours.
-If the tool shank is not lubricated often enough, the issue can cause the tool to crack.
+If the hydraulic hammer and tool shank is not lubricated often enough, the issue can cause the tool to crack.

-Being aware of what causes hydraulic breakers to become damaged can allow the operator to avoid mistakes when using the tool.
-If you need your hydraulic hammer serviced, contact us today for inspection or repairs.
+As with every field and practice, knowledge is one of the strongest tools at your disposal.
+Being aware of what causes hydraulic breakers to become damaged can allow the operator to avoid mistakes when using their tool.